wg-osr/walkerga.github.io/class/fi_cacus.md

 </details>

 <ins>Starting Equipment</ins><br>
-Shepherd staff, loincloth, sheep.
+Shepherd staff, Loincloth, Sheep.

 <ins>Starting Skills (+5)</ins><br>
-Wrestling, and your choice of Herding, Mythology and Modeling
+Wrestling, and your choice of Herding, Mythology or Modeling

 For every Oiled-up Muscle Giant template you have, increase your wrestling skill by 1.